-- Persons in volunteer or unpaid internship positions for the County are not employees, but are required to complete certain paperwork and a background process.
-Supervisory personnel should contact Human Resources prior to allowing volunteers to perform any work for the County. - Volunteers and interns are expected to abide by the County's "Employee Conduct & Work Rules" policies, including but not limited to: smoking, drug free workplace, non-discrimination, harassment, ethical conduct, confidentiality, use of County equipment, etiquette, and dress code policies.
+- 133-01 Persons in volunteer or unpaid internship positions for the County are not employees, but are required to complete certain paperwork and a background process.
+Supervisory personnel should contact Human Resources prior to allowing volunteers to perform any work for the County. - 133-02 Volunteers and interns are expected to abide by the County's "Employee Conduct & Work Rules" policies, including but not limited to: smoking, drug free workplace, non-discrimination, harassment, ethical conduct, confidentiality, use of County equipment, etiquette, and dress code policies.
 County supervisory personnel are expected to ensure proper supervision of volunteers and interns.

-140 - Hiring of Relatives / Nepotism Policy
+140 - Hiring of Relatives / Nepotism Policy (revised 11-16-20)

-- No person shall be employed by Twin Falls County when said employment would result in a violation of Idaho Code, including but not limited to I.C. §59-701 et.
+- 140-01 No person shall be employed by Twin Falls County when said employment would result in a violation of Idaho Code, including but not limited to I.C. §59-701 et.
 Seq., I.C. §18-1359 and their successors.
 Any such appointment made in violation of these sections may be void.
-The appointment or employment of the following persons is prohibited: - A. No person related to a County Commissioner by blood or marriage within the second degree shall be appointed to any office by any elected official or department head. - B. No public servant, including elected officials and employees, shall appoint, hire, supervise, have influence over or otherwise employ for compensation payable from public funds, any person related to him or her by blood or marriage within the second degree. - An employee whose relative is subsequently elected may be eligible to retain his/her position and pay increases as allowed in Idaho Code. - Due consideration should be given to employing related persons in the same office/work area as to avoid any real or perceived conflicts of interest. - Any supervisor involved in a romantic relationship with a subordinate must immediately notify his/her superior of the existence of any such relationship.
-Efforts should be made to eliminate supervisory responsibility for one who is romantically involved with a subordinate. - In all relationships, whether romantic or friendship, employees must recognize appropriate boundaries and are expected to maintain a high level of professionalism, i.e., avoid gossip, maintain confidentiality of the office, etc.
+The appointment or employment of the following persons is prohibited: - A. No person related to a County Commissioner by blood or marriage within the second degree shall be appointed to any office by any elected official or department head. - B. No public servant, including elected officials and employees, shall appoint, hire, supervise, have influence over or otherwise employ for compensation payable from public funds, any person related to him or her by blood or marriage within the second degree. - 140-02 An employee whose relative is subsequently elected may be eligible to retain his/her position and pay increases as allowed in Idaho Code. - 140-03 Due consideration should be given to employing related persons in the same office/work area as to avoid any real or perceived conflicts of interest. - 140-04 Any supervisor involved in a romantic and/or sexual activity and/or relationship with a subordinate must immediately notify his/her superior of the existence of any such activity and/or relationship.
+"Sexual" includes sending or sharing explicit images or text and also includes, but is not limited to, the behavior described in Idaho Code §§ 18-1514(3), 18-1514(5), 18-5613(a), 18-5613(b), 18-6601, 18-6110(3), and/or 23-614(a)-(f).
+Efforts shall be made to eliminate supervisory responsibility for one who is romantically and/or sexually involved with a subordinate.
+Supervisors shall immediately notify the elected official(s) in charge of the office of the romantic and/or sexual relationship and/or activity between a supervisor and subordinate. - 140-05 In all relationships, whether romantic or friendship, employees must recognize appropriate boundaries and are expected to maintain a high level of professionalism, i.e., avoid gossip, maintain confidentiality of the office, etc.